manantyagi25/Socialize/README.md

 # Socialize
-My first social media app on Android
+My first social media app on Android.

+Here's some screenshots of the app:

 ## App Screenshots